-- For tanks used for water ballast, an overall survey of representative tanks selected by the surveyor is to be carried out.
-If such overall survey reveals no visible structural defects, the examination may be limited to verification that the corrosion prevention system remains efficient. - Where poor coating condition, soft or semi-hard coating, corrosion or other defects are found in water ballast tanks or where a hard protective coating was not applied from the time of construction, the examination is to be extended to other ballast tanks of the same type. - In water ballast tanks other than double bottom tanks, where a hard protective coating is found in poor condition, and it is not renewed, where soft or semi-hard coating has been applied, or where a hard protective coating was not applied from time of construction, the tanks in question are to be examined and thickness measurements carried out as considered necessary at annual intervals.
+- For ballast tanks, an overall survey of representative tanks selected by the surveyor is to be carried out.
+If such overall survey reveals no visible structural defects, the examination may be limited to verification that the corrosion prevention system remains efficient. - Where poor coating condition, soft or semi-hard coating, corrosion or other defects are found in ballast tanks or where a hard protective coating was not applied from the time of construction, the examination is to be extended to other ballast tanks of the same type. - In ballast tanks other than double bottom tanks, where a hard protective coating is found in poor condition, and it is not renewed, where soft or semi-hard coating has been applied, or where a hard protective coating was not applied from time of construction, the tanks in question are to be examined and thickness measurements carried out as considered necessary at annual intervals.

-When such breakdown of hard protective coating is found in water ballast double bottom tanks, where a soft or semi-hard coating has been applied, or where hard protective coating has not been applied, the tanks in question may be examined at annual intervals.
+When such breakdown of hard protective coating is found in double bottom ballast tanks, where a soft or semi-hard coating has been applied, or where hard protective coating has not been applied, the tanks in question may be examined at annual intervals.